gammeo/gammeo-mq/README.md

 ## Tests

 The test env uses docker to get a running mongodb and redis to test the MongoDBStore and RedisStore.
-To run them accros the provided docker-compose file run:
+To run them accross the provided docker-compose file run:

 ```sh
 npm run docker test